giannan-mods/bondage-framework/README.md

 1. Download the mod from this [link](https://github.com/giannan-mods/bondage-framework/archive/refs/heads/master.zip) for the latest changes.
 2. Unzip and drop the folder into the `mods` folder.
 3. Launch the game and activate the mod.

+## Contributing
+The mod can be made better with additional images.
+Any help would be appreciated!

+- Status images for Ashamed: Both for when naked (covering herself) and clothed (just generally abashed).
+- Status images for Bound: Simply both arms behind their back, images for when naked, and clothed.
+- Status images for Muted: Mouth closed, and an angry or annoyed expression, looking at their mouth.
+- Status images for Blinded: Arms forward, trying to not trip and fall.
+Both naked and clothed.
+- Status images for Suffocating: Bluish face, eyes rolled up, etc. Nothing too extreme though.
+- Status images for Disheartened: Revisit the images currently in use, as they might not be appropriate.
+- Status images for Terrified: Simply a fearful face.
+Eyes wide open, mouth agape, etc.

+## Planned Features
+- Nakedness: Classes that have a body slot can be nude if said slot is empty.
+Party members that are naked will be Ashamed, unless they have learned Exhibitionist.
+- Hidden Traps: Randomly positioned, barely visible traps in the overworld.
+Make some base game challenges into actual (randomized) traps.
+- Affliction Removal: Add a way for Afflictions to be removed, through the Draining Witch in the Woodrot Forest.
+- Additional Afflictions: Such as Nurturer, Suckler, or Exhibitionist.
+- Additional restraints: Such as Straightjackets, Ring Gags, etc.

 ## Credits